 Click Department Manager Menus in the Top Menu (or Admin Menu).
 Below any current departments will be a form where you can type a name and click Add Department.

 Click Assign Groups to Departments in your Admin Menu.

 See the answer in the Department Manager FAQ.

 Under Members in your Admin Menu, click Families and then use the form to Enable families.

 You will then get totals by member and family by clicking Export Volunteer Hours, again under Members in your Admin Menu.

 No. From your Admin Menu, click Payment Methods (under Account) and then click My payment methods.

-If you send page Url to any member, they too can set up payment methods (although an admin will need to approve them).
+If you send this page's web address to any member, they too can set up payment methods (although an admin will need to approve them).

 (Members do not see a link to page page to prevent confusion between page payment covering all members and a Join Fee covering an individual or family.)